LogXide Performance Benchmarks¶

 When to Choose Each Library¶

-Choose LogXide when: - You need maximum performance in production - Your application does significant logging to files - You want a drop-in replacement with better performance - You value consistent performance across scenarios
+Choose LogXide when: - You need maximum performance in production - Your application does significant logging to files - You want a near-drop-in (common patterns) with better performance - You value consistent performance across scenarios

 Choose Picologging when: - You primarily need stdout/stderr logging - Your application rarely logs (mostly disabled) - You need absolute minimal overhead for disabled logging